 Texas mall shooter identified as authorities investigating possible extremist ties, sources says

-Two sources have identified the gunman who killed eight people and wounded seven others on Saturday at an outlet mall in Texas as Mauricio Garcia, 33.
-Garcia opened fire at Allen Premium Outlets in Allen, a suburb in the Dallas–Fort Worth metropolitan area, before being shot and killed by a police officer.
+Investigators are looking into whether the gunman who killed eight people and wounded seven others at an outlet mall in Texas on Saturday was motivated by domestic violent extremist ideals, according to a law enforcement source.
+The gunman has been identified as Mauricio Garcia, 33, the Texas Department of public safety confirmed Sunday.

+Garcia opened fire Saturday at Allen Premium Outlets in Allen, a suburb in the Dallas–Fort Worth metropolitan area, before being shot and killed by a police officer.
+The gunman is from Dallas, the Texas Department of Public Safety said.

 The gunman used an assault-style weapon and had multiple rounds of ammunition on his person and was wearing armored ballistic gear, the source said.
 The investigators are currently combing through the suspect's social media and online accounts looking for clues to see whether he may have had links to violent extremists and like-minded individuals.
 Investigators are also looking at possible affiliations he may have had with prison gangs and cartel members.